burair/burair.github.io/_vitae/experience.md

 {:.vitae-defn}President and Founder, ROCTT Coaching LLC, Rochester, NY *2020 –*{:.vitae-dates}
-: Led the formative vision for a coaching company focused on providing quality and care in table tennis coaching : Worked alongside company members in procuring, providing and nurturing community centric participation in the Olympic sport of table tennis, in Rochester and its surrounding areas.
+: Led the formative vision for a urban coaching company focused on providing quality, care and equity in educational and recreational opportunities.
+: Worked alongside company members in procuring, providing and nurturing community participation in the Olympic sport of table tennis, in Rochester and its surrounding areas.

 {:.vitae-defn}Student Support Specialist – Physics and Math, Rochester Institute of Technology, Rochester, NY *2016 – 2019*{:.vitae-dates}